shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     -   Disk name: **az12001b-cl-vm0-DataDisk0**

-    -   Resource group: *the name of the resource group you used when deploying the pair of **Windows Server 2019 Datacenter** Azure VMs in the previous task*

     -   HOST CACHING: **Read-only**

 1. Repeat the previous step to attach the remaining 3 disks with the prefix **az12001b-cl-vm0-DataDisk** (for the total of 4).
 Assign the LUN number matching the last character of the disk name.
 For the last disk (LUN **3**), set HOST CACHING to **None**.